z3by/ahmadmostafa.com/_posts/build-better-search-in-vuepress-site.md

 ## Using Algolia to index your site

-[Algolia](https://www.algolia.com/) define themselves as "Fast, reliable and modern search and discovery", it is a service that helps your site to provide a better search functionality, their services varies from site indexing to API indexing, to query ranking, to Voice search, etc...
+[Algolia](https://www.algolia.com/) define themselves as "Fast, reliable and modern search and discovery", it is a service that helps your site to provide better search functionality, their services vary from site indexing to API indexing, to query ranking, to Voice search, etc...

 [Vuepress](https://vuepress.vuejs.org/) is integrated by default with [Algolia](https://www.algolia.com/) with a service called [Doc Search](https://community.algolia.com/docsearch/), you can create an account and request to index your documentation site, this is pretty good service for Open-source software documentation sites, and it is being used by different popular sites such as: